-An Auto Body and Collision Damage Repairer repairs and/or replaces frame and structural components, mechanical components, interior, electrical components, plastic and composite panels and sheet metal panels.
+An Auto Body and Collision Damage Repairer repairs and/or replaces frame and structural components, mechanical, interior and electrical components, plastic and composite panels and sheet metal panels.
 Specifically, an Auto Body and Collision Damage Repairer:

 Red Seal trade